AlexMercedCoder/javascript_pattern_matcher/readme.md

 PatterMatcher is a library to allow for more robust pattern matching in Javascript.
 Essentially you can create a switch like function by Alex Merced of AlexMercedCoder.com

+**NOTE** The eval function is no longer used since version 1.0.3, replaced with the safer and faster Function constructor

 To Install PatterMatcher

 `npm install alexmerced-patternmatcher`